chronological order

 Star Trek III: The Search for Spock

-Following Spock's death, Admiral Kirk and his crew risk their careers, their freedom, and their lives to steal the USS Enterprise and return to the Genesis Planet to search for their friend's body and soul.
+Following Spock's death, Admiral Kirk and his crew risk careers, freedom and lives to steal the Enterprise and return to the Genesis Planet to recover their friend's body and katra.
+A story of loyalty and grief, it asks how far one is willing to go for a loved one, and answers: as far as it takes, including the self-destruction of the Enterprise herself and the murder of Kirk's son David at Klingon hands.

 Star Trek IV: The Voyage Home